 Metadata schemes provide a way to embed a unique identifier (GUID) in an asset, for example: a Manifest ID in C2PA; or EIDR, for IDs in audiovisual content.
 Critics of metadata schemes, point to their fragility due to metadata stripping on content platforms (c.f. section 2), motivating the need to ground the identifier in a durable identifier derived from content itself ('content ID'), such as a watermark or fingerprint.
 In contrast to the open nature of metadata standards, content ID schemes are often proprietary.
 This presents a challenge to ARCs in enabling a low-friction, interoperable solution for robust decentralized rights management.
-Recently, the International Standard Content Code (ISCC) [14] became an international standard (ISO 24138), describing within a standard method to encode image fingerprints.
-However, the method adopted is a decades-old perceptual hash (pHash [21]) that exhibits a high false positive matching rate [15] at global scale (i.e. over trillions of assets).
-This is due to the simplistic encoding method based on frequency analysis (DCT) which cannot discriminate smaller differences in images, and its small (64 bit) key space.
-The cryptographic 'birthday attack' estimates the probability of a collision in n bits as $P(n) \approx 1 - e^{-\frac{n^2}{2^{65}}}$ i.e. a 50% chance at only 5 billion assets for 64 bits.
-Other open technologies based on DCT are PhotoDNA [22] (144 bits, mainly used for CSAM identification) and PDQ [23] (256 bits) however these still produce false matches under small manipulations.
-Modern, performant methods for content ID rely upon a trained neural network (AI) to derive content ID e.g. [13, 15, 24].
+Recently, the International Standard Content Code (ISCC) [14] became an international standard (ISO 24138:2024), describing within a standard method to encode 'image codes' using the perceptual hash (pHash [21]); a frequency based (DCT) algorithm.
+This may be modified from its usual 64 bits up to 256 bits by concatenating the result computed over a 2×2 spatial grid [22].
+The cryptographic 'birthday attack' estimates the probability of a collision in n bits as $P(n) \approx 1 - e^{-\frac{n^2}{265}}$ i.e. a 50% chance at only 5 billion assets for 64 bits, making such a facility important at global scale (i.e. over trillions of assets).
+Other open technologies based on DCT are PhotoDNA [23] (144 bits, mainly used for CSAM identification) and PDQ [24] (256 bits).
+In general DCT hashes exhibit a high false positive matching rate [15], producing false matches under small manipulations.
+Contemporary methods for content ID rely upon a trained neural network (AI) to derive a descriptor e.g. [13, 15, 25].
 Herein lies a further paradox.
 Open standards are the only practical solution to adoption and interoperability.
-However the pace of standardization is at odds with fast moving emerging technologies like content ID; and functionality defined by a trained AI model is difficult to standardize.
-Similar arguments may be made for watermarking, where older methods based on frequency domain processing are being superseded by robust AI approaches [11].
-This is leading toward de facto standardization practices where open sourced content ID models are being commercially adopted (e.g. TrustMark [11]), creating silos of interoperable solutions.
+However the pace of standardization is at odds with fast moving technologies like content ID; and functionality defined by a trained AI model is difficult to standardize.
+Similar arguments may be made for watermarking, where methods based on frequency domain processing are being superseded by AI approaches [11].
+This is leading toward de facto standardization where open sourced content ID models are being commercially adopted (e.g. TrustMark [11]), creating silos of interoperable solutions.
+Some approaches combine both watermarking and perceptual hashing for additional durability [18].
+Whilst the above focused on images, the same holds for other modalities.

 Registries play a critical role in this phase by linking a content ID (the key), to a copy of authenticity metadata e.g. C2PA or IPTC (the value).
-A centralized global registry ('key-value store') is impractical, although registries do exist in specific verticals (like EIDR for advertising).
+A centralized global registry ('keyvalue store') is impractical, although registries do exist in specific verticals (like EIDR for advertising).
 A federated registry structure with a unified query point could allow AI developers to identify and verify the authenticity of content before using it for model training.
 Distributed Ledger Technology (DLT), colloquially referred to as 'blockchain,' provides a way to create a decentralized key-value store without relying upon the trust of a single actor or centralized oversight.
 The scalability of DLT has improved with more recent proof-of-stake (PoS) networks delivering lower cost and latency.